vega/vega-lite/site/docs/mark/errorbar.md

 <div class="vl-example" data-name="errorbar_2d_horizontal_iqr"></div>

 ## Dimension & Orientation
-There are two `error bar` dimensions:
+There are two `errorbar` dimensions:

 {:#1D_horizontal}
 1) A 1D `errorbar` shows the error range of a continuous field.